Formula-R1: Incentivizing LLM Reasoning over Complex Tables with Numerical Computation via Formula-Driven Reinforcement Learning: Introduction

 \section{Introduction}

-Tables are a common and practical data structure in daily life, playing a central role in data collection, representation, and analysis \cite{he2023text2analysisbenchmarktablequestion, yi2025tablepilotrecommendinghumanpreferredtabular}.
-Recent advances in large language models (LLMs) \cite{gunasekar2023textbooksneed, openai2024gpt4technicalreport, touvron2023llamaopenefficientfoundation} have brought impressive performance across a wide range of natural language processing tasks, including language understanding \cite{minaee2024largelanguagemodelssurvey, zhu-etal-2024-large} and general reasoning \cite{plaat2024reasoninglargelanguagemodels}.
-Naturally, LLMs have also been applied to tabular data understanding and reasoning \cite{fang2024largelanguagemodelsllmstabular, zhang2024surveytablereasoninglarge, cao2025tablemasterrecipeadvancetable}.
+Tables are a common and practical data structure in daily life, playing a central role in data collection, representation, and analysis \citep{he2023text2analysisbenchmarktablequestion, yi2025tablepilotrecommendinghumanpreferredtabular}.
+Recent advances in large language models (LLMs) \citep{gunasekar2023textbooksneed, openai2024gpt4technicalreport, touvron2023llamaopenefficientfoundation} have brought impressive performance across a wide range of natural language processing tasks, including language understanding \citep{minaee2024largelanguagemodelssurvey, zhu-etal-2024-large} and general reasoning \citep{plaat2024reasoninglargelanguagemodels}.
+Naturally, LLMs have also been applied to tabular data understanding and reasoning \citep{fang2024largelanguagemodelsllmstabular, zhang2024surveytablereasoninglarge, cao2025tablemasterrecipeadvancetable}.

-However, reasoning over tabular data remains a key challenge for language models (LMs) \cite{cao2025tablemasterrecipeadvancetable}, primarily because of the numerical nature and intricate structure of tables, which pose significant obstacles to understanding both content and layout.
-Besides, some findings \cite{yan2025phdlevelllmstrulygrasp} suggest current LLMs rely on pattern memorization over genuine rule learning, often leading to incorrect mathematical computations during traditional chain-of-thought reasoning, also referred to as textual reasoning.
-Some approaches introduce symbolic methods \cite{chen2023programthoughtspromptingdisentangling, gao2023palprogramaidedlanguagemodels}, where models first generate symbolic representations (such as programs) and then execute them to obtain results.
+However, reasoning over tabular data remains a key challenge for LLMs, primarily because of the numerical nature and intricate structure of tables, which pose significant obstacles to understanding both content and layout \citep{cao2025tablemasterrecipeadvancetable}.
+Besides, some findings \citep{yan2025phdlevelllmstrulygrasp} suggest current LLMs rely on pattern memorization over genuine rule learning, often leading to incorrect mathematical computations during traditional chain-of-thought reasoning, also referred to as textual reasoning.
+Some approaches incorporate symbolic reasoning methods \citep{chen2023programthoughtspromptingdisentangling, gao2023palprogramaidedlanguagemodels}, where LLMs first generate symbolic representations, such as programs used as symbolic tools, and then execute them to obtain final results.
 While this improves arithmetic accuracy, such methods often struggle to generalize due to limited symbolic reasoning or program generation capabilities.
-Instead of truly understanding the context and generating problem-solving programs, LMs often fall back on memorized code snippets from pretraining \cite{yang-etal-2024-llms}.
-Since not all complex symbolic patterns can be memorized, and given that high-quality code supervision is scarce \cite{bi2023programofthoughtsworkreasoning}, more effective strategies for symbolic table reasoning are needed.
+Instead of truly understanding the context and generating problem-solving programs, LLMs often fall back on memorized code snippets from pretraining \citep{yang-etal-2024-llms}.
+Since not all complex symbolic patterns can be memorized, and given that high-quality code supervision is scarce \citep{bi2023programofthoughtsworkreasoning}, more effective strategies for symbolic table reasoning are needed.